nmarchet/New-Frontier/content/5-NPCs/malcolm-graves.md

 **Personality:** Malcolm rarely shows emotion.
 He is known for his strategic thinking and his ability to remain calm under pressure.
 He values loyalty and efficiency above all else.

 **Appearance:** Tall and lean with short, graying hair.
-Malcolm has blue eyes and perpetual stubble.
+Malcolm has blue eyes and a slightly overgrown beard.
 He wears tailored suits and a pocket watch.